rudyvdbrink/pymeg/pymeg/README.md

 # pymeg

-This module contains a set of scripts to make anakysis of MEG experiments @UKE Hamburg easier.
+This module contains a set of scripts to perform analysis of MEG experiments @UKE Hamburg easier.

 The main components are:
  1. preprocessing: